-- the filing of our amended and restated certificate of incorporation and the adoption of our amended and restated bylaws, which will occur immediately prior to the closing of this offering; - the conversion of all outstanding shares of our Series A Preferred Stock, Series B Preferred Stock, Series C Preferred Stock, and Series D Preferred Stock, the exercise and conversion of a warrant to purchase shares of our Series C Preferred Stock and two warrants to purchase shares of our Series D Preferred Stock, and the exchange of all shares of common stock of EyeGate Pharma S.A.S. into shares of our Series B Preferred Stock, Series C Preferred Stock and Series D Preferred Stock and the subsequent conversion of such shares into shares of our common stock, all into 50,196,044 shares of our common stock (inclusive of all anti-dilution shares) immediately prior to the closing of the offering; - shares of our common stock issuable upon conversion of our 2012 Notes as amended, 2013 Notes as amended and 2014 Notes, as described in the "Description of Capital Stock" section; - the exercise of two warrants to purchase an aggregate of 120,000 shares of our common stock; - a one-foroffering; - no exercise of the representative's warrants to be issued to the representative of the underwriters described above; and - no exercise by the underwriters of their option to purchase additional shares of our common stock to cover over-allotments, if any.
+- the filing of our amended and restated certificate of incorporation and the adoption of our amended and restated bylaws, which will occur immediately prior to the closing of this offering; - the conversion of all outstanding shares of our Series A Preferred Stock, Series B Preferred Stock, Series C Preferred Stock, and Series D Preferred Stock, the exercise and conversion of a warrant to purchase shares of our Series C Preferred Stock and two warrants to purchase shares of our Series D Preferred Stock, and the exchange of certain shares of common stock of EyeGate Pharma S.A.S. into shares of our Series B Preferred Stock, Series C Preferred Stock and Series D Preferred Stock and the subsequent conversion of such shares into shares of our common stock, all into 50,196,044 shares of our common stock (inclusive of all anti-dilution shares) immediately prior to the closing of the offering; - shares of our common stock issuable upon conversion of our 2012 Notes, 2013 Notes and 2014 Notes, as described in the "Description of Capital Stock" section; - the exercise of two warrants to purchase an aggregate of 120,000 shares of our common stock; - a one-for- reverse stock split of our common stock to be effected before the completion of this offering: - no exercise of the representative's warrants to be issued to the representative of the underwriters described above: and - no exercise by the underwriters of their option to purchase additional shares of our common stock to cover over-allotments, if any.